nickjalbert/design_docs/registry.rst

 Footnotes
 =========

-.. [#abstractions-todo] I'm not sure if these are the right abstractions, but
+.. [#abstractions-todo] I'm not sure if these are the right types of
-                        I suspect we'll get a better handle on this as we build.
+                        abstractions, but I suspect we'll get a better handle on this as we build.

 .. [#cmd-todo] Does this make sense as a subcommand for ``agentos`` or as its
                own command (e.g. ``acs install ...``)....